LynnLab-JNU/ngsap-playbook/README.md

 ## Installation Options:

-There are two options provided to install NGSAP Galaxy Instance.
+The following options are provided to install NGSAP Galaxy Instance.

 ### I. Install the NGSAP Galaxy instance in a virtualbox virutal machine using vagrant.